 1 cup dried Quinoa (pre washed) 2 cups water 1 diced onion 1 carrot (grated) Mushrooms (cut in small pieces) Green (sweet) peppers Flavored peppers Cayenne pepper Saffron powder (I used very little.
 You can use more to get a more yellow color) Cummin powder grated ginger Soy sauce 1/4 of a 1 block tofu Coconut oil juice of half of a small lime.

 (You may add other herbs such as parsley or cilantro and some even add diced tomatoes (without the sauce) at the end).

 Our Vegan Quinoa Pilaf with Tofu pieces inside

 Note: I prepared Quinoa by itself, then prepared veggies with mushrooms separately and stirred in.
 Tofu was also prepared separately.

+1. Drain and cut Tofu in pieces and place to rest on paper towel to dry up some water.
+Sprinkle cayenne and fine salt on it to season.
+2. Saute onions, garlic and pieces of ginger in coconut oil and then add dried, pre-washed Quinoa to the pot.
+If it is not pre-washed, please wash in room temperature water.
 3. Add water (I used hot water from the kettle), saffron powder, salt or soy sauce and as it comes to a boil, turn heat on low and cook for about 12-15 minutes. (usually it is 1 cup Quinoa to 2 cups water).

 4. While Quinoa is cooking, dust tofu pieces lightly in some whole wheat flour and fry to brown until golden brown in color. (confession, because my salt was almost nil, I put fried tofu in a shallow marinade of soy sauce and grated ginger and a little brown sugar to hang out until the Quinoa was finished)